opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 .. tip:: **To displace the channel along the column:**

-    Click the *vertical strip* at the left of column cells, and drag it up or down to the new position: the whole content moves along the column.
+    Click the *vertical strip* at the left of the selected column cells, and drag it up or down to the new position: the content of the segments completely included in the selection will move along the column.

 .. tip:: **To copy/cut and paste column values:**